3.3.2 Domestic Abuse

 - Young people affected are more likely to misuse substances or be involved with anti-social behaviour;

-- In the case of homicide, the loss of the non-abusing parent.
+- In the case of domestic homicide, the loss of the non-abusing parent.

 6.2 Young People and Domestic Abuse or Peer on Peer Abuse

-Young people can be affected by domestic abuse if they have grown up witnessing it or they can experience abuse in their own relationships.
+Young people can be affected by domestic abuse if they have grown up it at home or they can experience abuse in their own relationships.
 Research undertaken by the charity SafeLives found that:

 - 67% of teenagers engaged with IDVA services experience strangulation, rape, broken bones and stalking;